soggybag/ios-ui-design/07-ui-control-project/README.md

 ## Choosing a UI component to create

 Choose one of the UI elements from the list below, or invent one of your own.
 Your component should be easy to use, and configurable.
-It should be able to instantiate from code, or from storyboard.
+It should be able to instantiate from code, and from storyboard.
 It should provide options to configure it's use and appearance, and instantiate itself with sensible default values with minimal input.

+You must submit something by the end of the quarter!

 Your component might have any of the features below.

 - Animates
     - Animation Speed